NCES CCD 2024-25 34 schools IL

 Peoria school enrollment varies 11× across entities

 Peoria school enrollment ranges from 147 students (lowest) to 1,685 students (highest), a spread of 1,538 students.
-That spread sits on the wider side of typical variation and reflects typical urban portfolio variation between specialty programs and large neighbourhood schools.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+That spread reflects typical urban portfolio variation between specialty programs and large neighbourhood schools.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

 Peoria operates 8 school districts — among the most fragmented governance structures in the country